Skip to main content

 app.post('/webhooks/orbit', (req, res) => {

-const signature = req.headers['x-devotel-signature'];
+const header = req.headers['x-devotel-signature'];

-const isValid = verifyWebhookSignature(req.rawBody, signature, 'whsec_your_secret');
+const isValid = verifyWebhookSignature(req.rawBody, header, 'whsec_your_secret');

 if (!isValid) {